-My name is Mark Hiatt and I teach in the Business Administration Department here at SPSU as an Assistant Professor.
+My name is Mark Hiatt and I teach in the Management and Entrepreneurship Department here at KSU as an Assistant Professor.

-Prior to coming to SPSU in 2012 (transitioned to KSU in 2015), I worked over 30 years in business in a variety of jobs and positions.
+Prior to my start in teachng at SPSU in 2012 (transitioned to KSU in 2015), I worked over 30 years in business in a variety of jobs and positions.
 I worked for very large, international Fortune 1000 firms, very small, start-up companies, for-profit and not-for-profit organizations, all in management and/or leadership positions.
 Most recently, since 1997, I have started four successful small businesses.
 One of these businesses is a management consulting company.
 At one point while working for a consulting client, I was asked to produce and teach a short seminar on basic leadership skills.
 I thoroughly enjoyed the experience and began to pursue more opportunities involving instructional development and teaching.
 Furthering my interests in this area, I worked for the American Management Association, providing two to five day corporate seminars for their customers.
-My interest in teaching eventually lead me to SPSU.
+My interest in teaching eventually lead me to SPSU and now KSU.

 In terms of education, I began with an engineering degree from the US Military Academy at West Point, New York.
 After I finished military service I went back to graduate school to earn an MBA at the Kellogg Graduate School of Management, Northwestern University.
 Finally, to advance my teaching and research interests, I earned a Ph.D. from Northcentral University in Business Administration.
 My dissertation research involved leadership development programs.

 During my university teaching career, I’ve taught or am teaching a number of different courses:

 International Management (undergraduate and graduate levels),